 Add a soundbar or soundbase

 Most soundbars are slim enough to be propped in front of your TV on the stand (or positioned directly under your wall-mounted TV).
-Some bars, like the superb Dali Katch One or the chunky Sennheiser Ambeo, are quite tall, so watch out the height of the bar doesn’t obstruct the IR sensor at the bottom edge of your TV.
+Some bars, like the superb Dali Katch One or the chunky Sennheiser Ambeo, are quite tall, so watch out that the height of the bar doesn’t obstruct the IR sensor at the bottom edge of your TV.

-Soundbases simply offer an alternative configuration; the flat base means you can place your TV right on top of it, or just slide it into your TV rack.
+Soundbases offer an alternative configuration; the flat base means you can place your TV right on top of it or just slide it into your TV rack.
 The bigger cabinet means you get a bigger, bassier sound than a soundbar (the latter of which often comes with a separate subwoofer for that extra low-end reach).

-While plenty of first-gen soundbars and bases only offer optical inputs, more modern products such as the Dolby Atmos-enabled Sony ST-HT5000, the Yamaha YAS-207 and the Sonos Beam include HDMI connections.
+While first-gen soundbars and bases only offer optical inputs, most modern products such as the Dolby Atmos-enabled Sony ST-HT5000, Yamaha YAS-207 and Sonos Beam include HDMI connections.
 The Sennheiser Ambeo Soundbar even supports HDMI 2.1 for extra flexibility.

 When it comes to connectivity, optical is simplest - and it can handle up to 5.1 Dolby Digital soundtracks.
 But it doesn't have the bandwidth necessary to carry lossless Dolby TrueHD or DTS-HD Master Audio soundtracks.

 HDMI does, although we wouldn’t expect an entirely faithful 5.1 sound from a soundbar.
-Yamaha’s YSP range of soundbars, which reflect discrete channels in a convincing way, comes closest, as does the aforementioned Ambeo Soundbar from Sennhieser.
+The aforementioned Sonos Arc and Sennheiser Ambeo come closest.